-16.5 Summary
+15.5 Summary

 We studied two algorithms for Euclidean division, taking a relational specification for Euclidean division as starting point.
-Both algorithms easily yield certifying functions for Euclidean division.
-The naive algorithm employs structural recursion and can be immediately realized as a function.
-This is not the case for the repeatedsubtraction algorithm.
+Both algorithms yield certifying functions for Euclidean division.
+The naive algorithm employs structural recursion and can be immediately realized as a simply typed function.
+This is not the case for the repeated-subtraction algorithm.
 To obtain the certifying function, we use structural induction for the naive algorithm and complete induction for the repeated-subtraction algorithm.
 In each case we obtain proof obligations for the different cases considered by the algorithm.
 The proof obligations can be shown as lemmas and may be interpreted as derivations rules formulating the algorithms declaratively and without explicit recursion.

-An important result is the uniqueness of the declarative specification.
+An important result is the uniqueness of the relational specification.
 Using uniqueness, we can show that a function satisfies the relational specification if and only if it satisfies the procedural specification for repeated subtraction.
-Using this result, we see that the function realizing the naive algorithm satisfies the procedural specification for repeated subtraction.
+Using this result, we see that the function realizing the naive algorithm satisfies the procedural specification of repeated subtraction.

-The proofs in this section often involve considerable formal detail.
+The proofs in this section often involve considerable formal detail, which is typical for program verifications.
 They are good examples of proofs whose construction and analysis profits much from working with a proof assistant.
 When done by hand, the amount of detail needed for rigorous proofs can be overwhelming.
 So one is forced to do the proofs informally omitting formal details, which is error-prone and requires considerable training to be reliable.